jameshfisher/jameshfisher.com/_posts/2017-01-18-what-is-electric-charge.md

 ---
-title: "What is electric charge?"
+title: What is electric charge?
+tags:
+  - electronics
+  - physics
+  - electricity
+taggedAt: '2024-03-26'
 ---

 In my quest to understand computing and networking, I have admitted a need to learn electronics.
 There's no escaping it any more.